 Since inception, we have accumulated net operating losses, or NOLs in all years except December 31, 2015 and 2014, in which we generated taxable income as a result of our collaboration agreement with TESARO as well as expenses incurred by our Australian subsidiary which are not deductible for U.S. income tax purposes.
-While we utilized NOLs in 2015 and 2014, we since incurred losses and therefore continue to have a valuation allowance against our net deferred tax assets due to the uncertainty of the realization of such assets.
+While we utilized NOLs in 2015 and 2014, we have since incurred losses and therefore continue to have a valuation allowance against our net deferred tax assets due to the uncertainty of the realization of such assets.

-At December 31, 2017, we had federal and state NOL carryforwards of \$60.1 million and \$57.2 million, respectively.
+At December 31, 2018, we had federal and state NOL carryforwards of \$145.3 million and \$59.1 million, respectively.
 The federal and state NOLs will both begin to expire in 2028, respectively, unless previously utilized.
+The federal NOL includes \$85.2 million of net operating losses generated in 2018.
+Federal net operating losses generated in 2018 carryover indefinitely and may generally be used to offset up to 80% of future taxable income in the year it is utilized.
+At December 31

-At December 31, 2017, we had federal and California research tax credit carryforwards of \$3.0 million and \$2.9 million, respectively.
+, 2018, we had federal and California research tax credit carryforwards of \$6.1 million and \$5.9 million, respectively.
 The federal research tax credit carryforward will begin to expire in 2026 and the California state credits carry forward indefinitely.

 The NOL carryforward and the research tax credit carryforwards may be subject to an annual limitation under Section 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and similar state provisions if we experience one or more ownership changes which would limit the amount of NOL and tax credit carryforwards that can be utilized to offset future taxable income and tax, respectively.
 In general, an ownership change, as defined by Section 382 and 383 of the Code, results from transactions increasing ownership of certain stockholders or public groups in the stock of the corporation by more than 50 percentage points over a three-year period.
-In September 2015, we completed a Section 382 and 383 of the Code ownership change analysis through December 31, 2014 and determined that there was an ownership change in 2007 that may limit the utilization of approximately \$5.3 million and \$5.4 million in Federal and state NOLs, respectively, and

-\$0.2 million in both Federal and state research tax credits.
-We extended the analysis period of the study through December 31, 2016, noting no ownership changes during fiscal 2015 or 2016.
-We intend to extend the analysis period through December 31, 2017 in the current year, and are expecting an ownership change as a result of our IPO that may limit the utilization of Federal and State NOLs.
+In September 2015, we completed a Section 382 and 383 of the Code ownership change analysis through December 31, 2014 and determined that there was an ownership change in 2007 that may limit the utilization of approximately \$5.3 million and \$5.4 million in Federal and state NOLs, respectively, and \$0.2 million in both Federal and state research tax credits.
+We extended the analysis period of the study through December 31, 2018, noting one additional ownership changes during fiscal 2017 that may limit the utilization of Federal and State NOLs.
 Limitations on our ability to use NOL carryforwards and research and development tax credits to offset future taxable income could require us to pay U.S. federal income tax earlier than would be required if such limitations were not in effect.
 Similar rules and limitations may apply for state income tax purposes.